 09 of 11

-Here's a fun take on the classic sour style of drinks and it relies heavily on grapefruit juice.
-The tart citrus puts the 'sour' in the New England sour and it is contrasted by the sweetness of maple syrup (the 'New England' connection).
+Here's a fun take on the classic sour style of drinks.
+The tart grapefruit brings the sour, which is contrasted by the sweetness of maple syrup—the 'New England' connection.

 10 of 11